dart-atom/dart/README.md

 ## What is it?

-This package is a full-featured Dart development plugin for Atom.
+This package is a Dart development plugin for Atom.
 It supports features like auto-discovery of the Dart SDK, errors and warnings shown as you type, code completion, refactorings, and integration with Pub and other tools.